 Fifty feet up the first pitch, on a beautiful wisp of thin ice, that damned voice again breaks my silence: Ahhh, I know you.

-Five pitches flow by perfectly, just like they used to.
-Maybe I’m a little slower than I was before but I don’t care; the air has that taste just like I remember and the cloud layer above Chamonix sits below us like we’re climbing out of the ocean and everything looks so crystal clear I don’t know how to describe it.
+Five pitches flow by perfectly.
+Maybe I’m a little slower than I was before but I don’t care; the air has that taste I remember and the cloud layer above Chamonix sits below us like we’re climbing out of the ocean and everything looks so crystal clear I don’t know how to describe it.

 That night, back at the apartment in Chamonix, I lie down and fall into a long, peaceful, dreamless sleep.
 Just like the kind I used to have.